nacis/atlasofdesign.org/_posts/2016-10-16-v3-pre-release.md

 layout: post
 ---

-The Atlas of Design Volume 3 is now available for pre-order!
+The Atlas of Design Volume 3 is now available for [pre-order](http://atlasofdesign.bigcartel.com/product/atlas-of-design-volume-3)!
 Find yourself holding this 98 page collection featuring 32 beautiful maps designed by cartographers all around the world.
 Each map comes with a description written by the author.

+<a href="http://atlasofdesign.bigcartel.com/product/atlas-of-design-volume-3" target="_blank" class="button button-blue">Pre-order volume 3</a>

 The book is 12in x 9in (same dimensions as volume 2) with a black matte hard-cover printed on 80 lb Sterling Ultra paper.